CityOfAuburnAL/react-boilercomponent/readme.md

 > `npm start`

 * Verify you are not currently using port 3001.
-This is hardcoded and it will fail if it's unavailable.
+This is hardcoded and it will fail if it's unavailable.`

 ## AJAX

-> Base component doesn't include ajax helper, if needed and need to support IE below is the current preferred methodolgy
+> Base component doesn't include ajax helper, if needed and need to support IE, below is the current preferred methodolgy

 `npm i --save-dev whatwg-fetch promise-polyfill`